 This all changed in 1975, with the introduction of the ‘no-fault’ divorce and The Family Court system by the Whitlam government.

-Infidelity and No-Fault Divorce
+Infidelity and Divorce – is it required

 For most of the twentieth century, marriage, divorce and all other family law matters were considered matters of state law.